skeenp/agol_backup/README.md

 ## Use

 This project is provided in two forms, as a windows executable and as a series of python scripts.
+The executables are just a packaged version of the python scripts.

+### Setup & Scheduling

+To setup an environment for scheduled backups, first build a config file using backup_cfg_mgr (see below).
+Once setup, setup a schedule in your operating system to run the scripts according to a schedule.
+The schedule should be no longer than your shortest hour delay period.
+For example, if one of your backups are requested hourly, run your script hourly.
+Multiple config files can be specified and passed to backup_mgr

+### Accessing Backups

+Backups are committed to a local git repo.
+Using your preferred git client i.e. [Github Desktop](https://desktop.github.com/), you can access previous versions and updates to data.
+The script does not manage git folder size, so you will want to keep an eye on the size of your repo and perhaps clean it up periodically to flush old backups.

 ### Python Scripts